 Easter inspires Paris chocolatiers to fill their windows with beautiful Easter eggs, rabbits, and other creatures almost too beautiful to eat - but of course you must!
 Here are locations for nine of the most famous chocolate shops:

-- Jean-Paul Hévin - Superb traditional chocolates and macaroons; don't miss the tearoom upstairs! - 231 Rue Saint Honoré, 1st arrondissement; Metro: Tuileries; plus other locations
+- Jean-Paul Hévin - Superb traditional chocolates and macaroons; don't miss the tearoom upstairs! - 231 Rue Saint Honoré, 1st arrondissement; Metro: Tuileries; plus about 5 other locations; website

-- Foucher - Family-run chocolatier offering hand-crafted chocolates, bonbons, and macaroons in two locations; the Rue du Bac shop has a wonderful tearoom - 134 Rue du Bac, 7th arr, Metro: Sèvres-Babylone; also 30 Avenue de l'Opéra, 2nd, Metro: Pyramides
+- Chocolat Foucher - Family-run chocolatier offering hand-crafted chocolates, bonbons, and macaroons in two locations; the Rue du Bac shop has a wonderful tearoom - 134 Rue du Bac, 7th arr, Metro: Sèvres-Babylone; also 30 Avenue de l'Opéra, 2nd, Metro: Pyramides; website

-- Joséphine Vannier - Artisan chocolate maker in the Marais, known for her elaborate chocolate Easter eggs; you should also try the gourmet ice cream - 4 Rue du Pas de la Mule, 3rd arr, Metro: Bastille
+- Joséphine Vannier - Artisan chocolate maker in the Marais, known for her elaborate chocolate Easter eggs; you should also try the gourmet ice cream - 4 Rue du Pas de la Mule, 3rd arr, Metro: Bastille; website

-- Fauchon - Their intricate Easter eggs could double as works of art; treat yourself in the tearoom while you're there - 11 Place de la Madeleine, 8th arr, Metro: Madeleine
+- Fauchon - Their intricate Easter eggs could double as works of art; treat yourself in the tearoom while you're there - 11 Place de la Madeleine, 8th arr, Metro: Madeleine; website

-- Pierre Hermé - Better known for fabulous macaroons, but the chocolates are also mouth-watering - 72 Rue Bonaparte, 6th arr, Metro: Saint Sulpice; many other locations
+- Pierre Hermé - Better known for their exquisite macaroons, but the chocolates are also mouth-watering - 72 Rue Bonaparte, 6th arr, Metro: Saint Sulpice; many other locations; website

-- Chocolats Richart - Intricately decorated ganache with amazing flavors - 27 Rue Bonaparte, 6th arr.; Metro: Solférino
+- Chocolats Richart - Intricately decorated ganache with amazing flavors - 27 Rue Bonaparte, 6th arr.; Metro: Solférino; website

-- La Maison du Chocolat - A global brand that began in Paris, and justly famous - 225 Rue de Faubourg Saint-Honoré, 8th arr, Metro: Ternes; several other Paris locations
+- La Maison du Chocolat - A justly famous global brand with its origins in Paris - 225 Rue de Faubourg Saint-Honoré, 8th arr, Metro: Ternes; several other Paris locations; website

-- Jeff de Bruges - Founded in Belgium by a Frenchman who combines the secrets of famous Belgian chocolates - 144 Rue du Faubourg Saint-Antoine, 12th arr; Metro: Faidherbe-Chaligny
+- Jeff de Bruges - Founded in Belgium by a Frenchman who combines the secrets of famous Belgian chocolates and ensures quality by growing his own cocoa - 144 Rue du Faubourg Saint-Antoine, 12th arr; Metro: Faidherbe-Chaligny; website

 Where to Eat When Restaurant Are Closed on Easter Weekend (Or Any Day)